Eric Schneiderman, New York AG, accused of sexual abuse by four women

 “While these allegations are unrelated to my professional conduct or the operation of the office, they will effectively prevent me from leading the office’s work at this critical time.
 I therefore resign my office,” Mr. Schneiderman said.

-The resignation came quickly, after a lengthy and detailed story was published earlier Monday evening in the New Yorker.
+The resignation, which takes effect at the end of business Tuesday, came shortly after a lengthy and detailed story was published earlier Monday evening in the New Yorker.

 It accused him of abusing four women, two of whom the magazine named and two of whom it did not.